Front Disc Brake replacement

 And if you have a Mercedes SLK R170 with a 320 engine the chassis are almost identical.

-You use this information on your own risk!
+You use this information at your own risk!
 Don't blame me if something goes wrong.

 two steps you maybe don't have to do, it's only if you have the same problem as I do.